 A: Yes, your child will need to purchase shoes eventually, but we want them to love it first.
 Dance Sneakers or ballet shoes are acceptable at class until your child is ready to purchase the Irish Dance Shoes.
 If you take class in Allentown – no street shoes on the dance floor – socks are fine until you get the shoes!
 Special Irish Dance socks -$8 Girls wear a ghillie, or soft shoe and the cost is $25.
 Remember that they do run smaller than their sneaker size and you do not want them to be too big.
 Your teacher will help you purchase either a new or used shoe.
 Boys wear black jazz shoes.
 They can be purchased at any dance supply store near you or check the used bin!
 Irish Dance socks -$8

 Q: What time should my child arrive?

 A: You should show up 5-10 minutes before your scheduled time.
 Please adhere to the parent observation policies of each location.
-Parents are welcome to wait in the designated parent waiting room at our Easton Location.
-For all other locations please follow the directions of the teacher in charge of that location.
+Parents are welcome to wait in the designated parent waiting room at our Easton Location and in the hallway or waiting area of the Allentown Ballet Studio.

 Q: Will my dancer be allowed to take a drink to class?